BRAINSia/MiniPig/README.md

 Github:  https://github.com/BRAINSia/MiniPig

 This directory:
         /docs     Misc documentation and notes
-        /scripts  Bash or other scripts necessary to process the data
+        /scripts  Bash or other scripts necessary to process the data /data     The shared data repository